Biology of Brain Freezes, Knuckle Cracking, and Wiggling the Ears

 When a joint is stretched, the space between the bones increases and the pressure in the synovial fluid decreases.
 The reduced pressure causes tiny bubbles of gas to develop in the fluid.
 These bubbles fuse to form larger ones.
 As new fluid is released into the space from the joint lining, the bubbles burst, producing the popping sound.

 There is a common belief that frequent knuckle cracking will cause arthritis, but researchers say that this isn't true.
 They say that the activity won't damage the inside of the joint and is mostly harmless.
-However, there is a slight chance that frequent knuckle cracking may damage the ligaments that hold the bones together or the tendons that attach muscles to the joint.
+They also say that there is a slight chance that frequent knuckle cracking will damage the ligaments that hold the bones together or the tendons that attach muscles to the joint, however.
+Of course, if the activity causes pain it should be stopped.

 A Knuckle Cracking Poll